In our increasingly health-conscious society, microgreens are the latest food trend, and for good reason.

 Microgreens make a delicious and healthy addition to any meal and can be eaten raw or cooked.

-It’s worth noting the terpene profiles of your microgreens, and their implications on the flavors and aromas of your food.
+It’s worth noting the terpene profiles of your microgreens and their implications on the flavors and aromas of your food.

 The terpene limonene, for instance, can be found in abundance in lemon balm and other citrusy microgreens.

 It imparts a crisp lemony taste and smell, making it a natural choice for incorporation into vinaigrettes, salads, and marinades.
-Of course, limonene’s anti-inflammatory, antinociceptive, antihyperalgesic, and gastroprotective effects are more reasons to include terpene-rich microgreens into your diet.
+Of course, limonene’s anti-inflammatory, antinociceptive, antihyperalgesic, and gastroprotective effects are more reasons to include terpene-rich microgreens in your diet.

 Pea shoots, red beets, and amaranth are terpene-rich.